be-ska/loopgarden-noiris/298724892/README.md

 in just a few seconds the password was cracked, and it is `10241929`.
 Still not a clue how someone could have found that, maybe the 24 is from the spectrogram of 00110010_Phase_III.wav
-By the way cracking this zip lead to 2 additional documents, check Project_Eclipse/README.md
+Actually maybe it's a date 24 October 1929, which is known as "Black Thursday" By the way cracking this zip lead to 2 additional documents, check Project_Eclipse/README.md